I Spit on Your Grave III: Vengeance Is Mine

-I Spit on Your Grave III: Vengeance Is Mine is a 2015 American rape and revenge horror film, directed by R.D.
-Braunstein from a screenplay by Daniel Gilboy.
-It is the third installment in the series.
-Sarah Butler reprises her role as Jennifer Hills from the 2010 film I Spit on Your Grave (a remake of the 1978 original).
+I Spit on Your Grave III: Vengeance Is Mine is a 2015 American rape and revenge film, directed by Richard Schenkman (credited as R.D.
+Braunstein) from a screenplay by Daniel Gilboy.
+It is the third film of the remake trilogy and the fourth overall installment in the series.
+The film stars Sarah Butler, Jennifer Landon, Doug McKeon and Harley Jane Kozak.
+Butler reprises her role as Jennifer Hills from the 2010 film I Spit on Your Grave (a remake of the 1978 original).

 Plot

 The film follows the life of Jennifer Hills, continuing her story from I Spit on Your Grave.
 After Jennifer survived her assault and exacted revenge on the men who raped her, she avoided conviction for her killing spree and settled in Los Angeles.
-She is no longer an aspiring writer and now devotes her time to working as an assault helpline operator and going to group counseling under the assumed name "Angela Jitrenka".
-She is also periodically shown attending personal therapy for her ordeal.
+She's no longer an aspiring writer and now devotes her time to working as an assault helpline operator and going to group counseling under the assumed name "Angela Jitrenka".
+She's also periodically shown attending personal therapy for her ordeal.
 Jennifer's scarring experience has left her highly distrustful and defensive towards most men, including her colleague Matthew, who has a seemingly genuine interest in her.

-While in group counseling, Jennifer develops a bond with one of the girls in the group, Marla, who also does not trust men.
-The duo begin their own personal crusade by exacting poetic justice for victims of sexual assault.
+While in group counseling, Jennifer develops a bond with one of the girls in the group, Marla, who also doesn't trust men.
+The duo begin their own personal crusade by exacting revenge for victims of sexual assault.
 However, just as Jennifer begins to enjoy life, Marla dies under mysterious circumstances and no one is found guilty of her death.
-She becomes acquainted with Detective McDylan, an investigator into Marla's death who, however, fails to bring justice for Marla nor closure for Jennifer.
-Distraught and enraged at how the law could not help Marla nor the rape victims in her support group, she decides to get vengeance for them.
+She becomes acquainted with Detective McDylan, an investigator into Marla's death who, however, brings neither justice for Marla nor closure for Jennifer.
+Distraught and enraged at how the law couldn't help Marla or the rape victims in her support group, she decides to get vengeance.